quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part03_The_10-armed_Te.md

 ---

-#### \(\epsilon\)-Greedy Action Selection Method
+####$\epsilon$-Greedy Action Selection Method
-A simple alternative is to behave greedily most of the time, but every once in a while (with small probability \( \epsilon \)), select randomly from among all the actions with equal probability independently of the action-value estimates.
+A simple alternative is to behave greedily most of the time, but every once in a while (with small probability $\epsilon$), select randomly from among all the actions with equal probability independently of the action-value estimates.

-:p What does an \(\epsilon\)-greedy method do?
+:p What does an $\epsilon$-greedy method do?
 ??x
-An \(\epsilon\)-greedy method selects the greedy action most of the time, but occasionally selects a random action to explore other options.
+An $\epsilon$-greedy method selects the greedy action most of the time, but occasionally selects a random action to explore other options.
 This ensures that every action is sampled infinitely often in the limit, leading to better long-term performance. x??

 ---

 #### 10-Armed Testbed
-To assess the relative effectiveness of greedy and \(\epsilon\)-greedy methods, experiments were conducted on a suite of test problems known as the 10-armed testbed.
+To assess the relative effectiveness of greedy and $\epsilon$-greedy methods, experiments were conducted on a suite of test problems known as the 10-armed testbed.
 Each bandit problem had 10 actions with true values selected according to a normal distribution with mean zero and unit variance.

 :p What is the 10-armed testbed used for?
 ??x